wdes/security/README.md

-# Datacenters Network security toolkit
+# Wdes SAS security toolkit

 - `stretchoid.txt` (List of all known stretchoid IPs)
 - `binaryedge.txt` (List of all known binaryedge IPs)